DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/tutorials/overview.rst

 Tutorials
 ==================================

-This section covers the basic examples of the Vision software, including creating a new workspace, and link the node for the vision tasks
+This section covers the basic examples of the Vision Studio, including creating a new workspace, and link the node for the vision tasks.
+You could install the DaoAI Vision Studio, and create the same workspace by following the steps.

 .. toctree::
    :hidden: